 When the system fan is constant volume and cycles with the compressor, the typical case for residential applications, the fan energy is a relatively constant fraction of total system cooling energy.
 Actually, as compressor efficiency decreases with warmer temperatures, fan energy becomes a smaller fraction of the total, but the effect is small.
-Where system fans are constant volume and do not cycle with compressor operation (i.e., run continuously during occupied hours to provide ventilation), a common case in non-residential applications, fan energy use has no relationship with outdoor temperature.
+Where system fans are constant volume and do not cycle with compressor operation (i.e., run continuously during occupied hours to provide ventilation), fan energy use has no relationship with outdoor temperature.
 While condenser unit energy (i.e., compressor + condenser fan) still tends to be linear with outdoor temperature, the continuous indoor fan represents a constant that represents a potentially very large fraction of the total system energy (e.g., in milder climates).

-3.2 SINGLE FAMILY RESIDENTIAL
+3.2 ANALYSIS FINDINGS